OlhaSvezhentseva/python-label_processing/README.rst

    **Key Features:**

       1. **Command-Line Usage:** Users can execute the script from the command line with options to specify the classifier model, input image directory, and output directory for saving results.
+      The command `-h`or `--help` displays a usage message and a list of available command-line options, along with brief explanations for each option.

       2. **Model Selection:** The script supports three pre-defined classifier models, each tailored to a specific classification task.
 Users can choose the appropriate model for their image classification needs (e.g., distinguishing between 'nuri' and 'not_nuri' (1), 'handwritten' and 'printed' (2), or 'multi' and 'single' labels (3)).